 Here’s a good post about shell mandalas on Nurture Store if you’re interested in the idea and want more direction.
 Cathy talks about how they provide a good lesson in math and art and gives examples of different mandalas kids can make.

 We really enjoy the mandala format and have done a lot with it over the years including flower petal suncatchers, a mandala drawing game, and autumn leaf mandalas.
-We haven’t delved into the symbolism too much (yet, anyway) but I find it fascinating that the mandala form is found so much in nature (think radiating flower petals, shells, spider webs, cells).
+We haven’t delved into the symbolism too much (yet, anyway) but I find it fascinating that the mandala form is found so much in nature (click the link to see radiating flower petals, shells, spider webs, cells).

 8. Hand the Camera to Your Kids (Children’s Photography)